TRIUMPH 81C

 This plain calculator has a green fluorescent display and uses four AAA batteries.
 One thing that struck me about the the TRIUMPH 81C and the TRIUMPH 81S are their distinctive smell.
 I’ve seen more than one of these calculators and all of them have this smell.

-This calculator is the first calculator I ever owned.
-It was given to me in a broken state by Theo van de Ros, a very good friend of my father.
+The calculator on display here is the first calculator I ever owned.
+It was given to me in a broken state by Theo van de Ros, a good friend of my father.
 Thanks, Theo.
 I took it apart to try to figure out how calculators work, and also to try to fix it.
 The problem was the keyboard, took it apart and cleaned the contacts which wasn’t all that easy because there’s a spring behind every key!
 One bad movement and all the springs jump out of the calculator.
 At least that is how I remember it! :-)

 I really loved this calculator at the time.
 Took it with me everywhere I went.
 I remember being on holiday with my parents, somewhere in the 1970’s and suddenly one of the keys didn’t work anymore.
 Took it apart on the hotel bed, springs everywhere!